Nancy-Kolaski/Nancy-Kolaski.github.io/project6.md

 - North America has historically dominated sales across regions up until 2016, with a higher percentage rate of sales for all genres except for role-playing.
 -  Role-playing games have a higher percentage of sales coming from Japan.
 This is interesting to observe as Japan has the lowest percentage rate of all regions, except for this single domain throughout history.
--  Knowing the strong history of role-playing game preference for Japan, it would be wise to target this region with role-playing and action game advertisements (taking into account the data from previous bar charts)
+-  Knowing the strong history of role-playing game preference for Japan, it would be wise to target this region with role-playing and action game advertisements (taking into account the data from previous bar charts).

 <img src="assets/Gameco/regional_percent_genre(JP).png" alt="region percent" style="width: 800px; height: auto;">

 - Platform Sales were highest for Nintendo PS4 in 2016!
-  - important to note as sales are declining globally the past several years
+  - This is important to note as sales are declining globally the past several years

 <img src="assets/Gameco/2016_platform_sales.png" alt="region platform" style="width: 800px; height: auto;">

 ## Main Insights:

 ### What else is happening?
 - There has been a recent shift in sales trends.
 European sales are on the rise.
 Look at the percentage of sales distributed for 2016.
 Europe is bringing in 27% of sales and North America is bringing in 23% of sales.  **This is the first year in history that Europe has generated more sales than North America**.
 This is an extremely important insight!
+Marketing strategoes should be adjusted accordingly.

 <img src="assets/Gameco/region_percent.png" alt="region percent" style="width: 800px; height: auto;">

 ### What does this mean?
 What insights did we gain?
 - Gameco’s sales for video games are made primarily in North American region, however all sales started dropping from 2010 to 2016.
-- Europe has started to bring in more sales percentages than all regions including North America for the first time!
+- Europe has started to bring in more sales percentages than all regions, including North America for the first time!
 It is likely that this trend can continue.
-- Majority of video game sales sold globally are action games.
+- Majority of video game sales sold globally are 'action' games.
-- In addition to this, North America generates more sales in shooting and sports games
+- In addition to this, North America generates more sales in 'shooting' and 'sports' games
-- While Japan generates more sales in role-playing games.
+- While Japan generates more sales in 'role-playing' games.
 - Nintendo’s PlayStation generated the most sales in 2016 for all regions.

 ### Gameco now knows if we don't do something different, global sales will continue to nose dive!